zsrtp/tpgz/README.md

 - invincible                    // Makes Link invincible (no hurtbox, but can still take fall damage and drown)
 - invincible enemies            // Makes some enemies invincible (infinite health)
 - moon jump                     // Hold R+A to moon jump
-- door storage                  // Toggle door storage collision
+- door storage                  // Can walk through most objects/walls
 - super clawshot                // Clawshot is long, fast, and can grab most things
 - unrestricted items            // Link can use any item anywhere
 - transform anywhere            // Link can transform into/from wolf anywhere